P

 Scientists are unsure whether the ancient ancestors of pink salmon lived in saltwater or freshwater.
 However, between 95 and 65 million years ago (middle to late Cretaceous Period), members of Salmonidae became autotetraploids with twice the chromosome arms and twice the DNA as related species.
 This may have resulted in accelerated evolution.

-By the early Miocene (15-20 million years ago), the genus Oncorhynchus (Pacific salmon) split from Salmo (Atlantic salmon) within the family Salmonidae.
+By the early Miocene (15 to 20 million years ago), the genus Oncorhynchus (Pacific salmon) split from Salmo (Atlantic salmon) within the family Salmonidae.
 The cooling Arctic Ocean may have driven this adaptation.
 As the Miocene progressed, Oncorhynchus continued to speciate.
 By 6 MA, all extant species existed in some form.
 The greater diversity of Oncorhynchus, as opposed to Salmo, may be due to the more active geologic history in northwestern North America, which produced more diverse habitats.

 Although there are relatively few fossils of Pacific salmon from the Pleistocene (11,700 to 2.5 million years ago), it is likely that the glacial disruptions and landscape alterations inspired more evolutionary changes within the genus and within individual species.
 Repeated glaciation, megafloods, annual floods, volcanic activity, and landslides all caused salmon species to either adapt or die out across the Pacific Northwest.
 Within the Holocene (the current epoch), smaller but frequent events like floods and erosion continue to force species like pink salmon to adapt.